Evyatar-Kraus/Wirey-Game/README.md

 # Wirey game
 ### Made with Paper.js

 You control a flexible wire.
-Collect the the food without touching the obstacles!
+Collect the the food - the orange circles.
+Avoid touching touching the obstacles - the red squares and the board's borders!
-The Wire becomes longer every level.
+The Wire will grow in length every level.

 Install Instructions:
 ```